BotStudios/Jet-Brawley/README.md

 ## About
 > Wonder why we turn this project into an open source ?
 Here's why:
-- To help others in their development
+- To help others on developing better bots
 - To help others to understand how things work
 - Most importantly, we love open source